Can I Appeal My Divorce Ruling?

 If you believe that your judge may an incorrect ruling based on the law, you have the right to file a Motion for Appeal within thirty days of the ruling.
 This elevates the issue to the District Court of Appeals, and the appellate justices will hear oral arguments as well as read a written brief on the issue.
 However, an appeal works differently than a trial and it is important that your attorney explain the differences.
 For example, no new evidence is allowed at an appeal, nor are new witnesses allowed to testify.

 If it has been longer than thirty days since the ruling on your divorce matter, you can file a Motion for Relief from Judgment.
 This motion is allowed when you can show that the original ruling was made because of fraud on the part of your former spouse during the original trial.
 Examples of fraud can include hiding assets, lying about income, false testimony about abuse, and other fraudulent behavior that led the court to rule in their favor.
 To learn more about your appeals options, talk to an experienced Florida divorce attorney today.

 Let Us Help You Today

 At the law office of Blair H. Chan, III, our team of Tampa family attorneys understands how frustrating it can be when the court gets it wrong in your divorce case.
-Call the office or contact us today to schedule a free consultation and discuss your options for appeal.
+Call the office or contact us today to schedule an initial consultation and discuss your options for appeal.